rbatllet/spring-boot-websocket-demo/README.md

 ## Description

 This project is a simple demonstration of how to implement WebSockets in a Spring Boot application.
 It allows users to connect to a chat room and send messages that are transmitted in real-time to all connected users.
 The application is fully internationalized and supports multiple languages.
+Messages are persisted in an H2 database for history retention.

 ## Features

 - Real-time communication using WebSockets
 - Simple user interface for sending and receiving messages
 - User connection management
-- Internationalization (i18n) support with the modern JavaScript Intl API
+- Client-side internationalization (i18n) with JSON translation files
+- Multiple language support (English, Catalan)
 - Message types for chat, join/leave notifications, and errors
-- No database required - in-memory message handling
+- Message persistence with H2 database
+- Database schema management with Flyway migrations
+- Externalized WebSocket configuration
+- Message history display when joining the chat
 - Lightweight and easy to understand codebase
 - Comprehensive test suite for both unit and integration testing
+- Microservices-friendly architecture with frontend/backend separation
+- Improved user experience with visual separation of username and timestamp
+- Prevention of duplicate join messages
+- Dynamic UI updates when changing language
+- In-memory database configuration for development

 ## Prerequisites